dessant/repo-lockdown/README.md

     value must follow ISO 8601
   - Optional, defaults to `''`
 - **`exclude-issue-labels`**
-  - Do not process issues with these labels, value must be a comma separated list of labels
+  - Do not process issues with any of these labels, value must be a comma separated list of labels
   - Optional, defaults to `''`
 - **`issue-labels`**